Fly system: Counterweight rigging system

-First introduced in Austria in 1888, counterweight rigging systems are the most common fly systems in performing arts facilities today.
+First introduced in the Vienna Court Theatre, now called the Burgtheater, which opened in 1888, counterweight rigging systems are the most common fly systems in performing arts facilities today.

 In a typical counterweight fly system, an arbor (carriage) is employed to balance the weight of the batten and attached loads to be flown above the stage.
 The arbor, which carries a variable number of metal counterweights, moves up and down vertical tracks alongside an offstage wall.
 In some lower-capacity fly systems, cable guide wires are used instead of tracks to guide the arbors and limit their horizontal play during vertical travel (movement).

 The top of the arbor is permanently suspended by several wire rope lift lines, made of galvanized steel aircraft cable (GAC).
 The lift lines run from the top of the arbor up to the top of the fly tower, around the head block, across the stage to evenly spaced loft blocks, then down, terminating at the batten, a load-bearing pipe that spans much of the width of the stage.

 If the loft blocks are mounted to the grid deck, at the loft block wells, the system is called a grid-mount, or upright counterweight rigging system.
 If the loft blocks are mounted to roof beams (loft block beams), the system is called an under-hung counterweight rigging system.
 Under-hung systems have the advantages of maintaining a clear grid deck surface for spot rigging and facilitating crew movement across the grid.